Kinegraph-X/formantCore/readme.md

 Formant: Fast & Efficient Frontend Framework
 ============================================

 Welcome to Formant – the JavaScript framework designed for instant display, and easy frontend development.
 We developed it to say goodbye to sluggish apps and tangled code.
-It's still experimental, but give a try to the demos, you'll be surprised.
+It's still experimental, but just give a try to the demos, you'll be surprised.

 Advantages at a Glance
 ----------------------